LolloCappo/Python-packages-for-thermoelasticity-based-analyis/Paper/paper.md

     $ pip install pySFMOV
 ```
 In order to perform a digital lock-in analysis, `pyLIA` has been also released.
 It is necessary as preliminary step in order to single out the
-informations from the noise inherent into the techinque.
+informations from the noise inherent into the techinque `[@Montanini:2020]`.
 Install it via pip using:
 ```python
     $ pip install pyLIA
 ```